ppy/osu-wiki/news/2021-08-19-project-loved-august-2021.md

 130 BPM, 4:19 | 4.61★, 5.00★, 5.38★, 5.77★, 6.16★\
 *description written by [Penguinosity](https://osu.ppy.sh/users/10235296)*

 *Yoru ni Kakeru* is here, along with the first beatmap from 11Bit!
-To talk a bit about 11Bit, for starters, they have garnered a vast amount of prominence over this past year among the Eastern mapping scene, and for good reason.
+To talk a bit about 11Bit, for starters, they have garnered a vast amount of prominence over this past year among the eastern mapping scene, and for good reason.
 They're a hardworking member of the osu!mania community creating nearly 100 maps in just a year and a half, and all of them feel unique.
-It wasn't exactly a clear decision what map of theirs should go up first; hence, we decided to go with their most popular.
+It wasn't exactly a clear decision what map of theirs should go up first — hence, we decided to go with their most popular.

 *Yoru ni Kakeru* is a pretty straightforward dump map with patterning that should feel comfortable to anyone who is familiar with this style of mapping.
 11Bit makes consistent use of 1/6 streams and 1/8 bursts throughout the heavier parts of the map, along with a steady use of hands and jack transitioning in and out of patterns.
 They've also provided up to 1.4 for rates to any players looking for a challenge.